 - If your doctor says to stay home from school or work for a few days, do it — no matter what else you have going on.
 Don't let anyone pressure you into something that doesn't fit in with your healing plan.

 Your doctor may want you to do some or all of these things:

 - Rest your body.
-Your doctor will probably tell you to avoid sports and physical activities until your concussion is completely healed.
+Your doctor will tell you to avoid sports and some physical activities until your concussion is completely healed.
 While you still have symptoms (like a headache, trouble seeing well, or changes in mood), you'll need to limit yourself to staying home to sleep or sit quietly.
 You'll only do the basic things in life, like eating.
 This puts less stress on your brain so you avoid hurting it again.
 When all your symptoms are gone, you should return to physical activities slowly.

 Rest your mind.
 As well as resting your body to prevent physical injury, your doctor might tell you to avoid any cognitive (thinking) activity that makes your symptoms worse.
 Resting your mind includes not looking at the screens on computers, cellphones, TVs, or other devices.
 Your doctor will probably also tell you to avoid schoolwork, reading, or anything else that might strain your eyes and mind.